LuxProvide/qcfpga/docs/operations.rst

 ==================

-There are a number of operations you can perform on quantum registers with QCGPU.
+There are a number of operations you can perform on quantum registers with QCFPGA.

 Measurement
 -----------

-Measurement of a register in QCGPU doesn’t collapse the state (although this may be added in the future).
+Measurement of a register in QCFPGA doesn’t collapse the state (although this may be added in the future).
 When you measure the state, you can specify the number of times to sample.
 The output of this ``measure`` function is a dictionary with the bitstrings of the outputs, along with